I cannot believe some of the negative statements about female coaches that I have been reading on our Message Board. Here is a sampling of some:

 "I don't know a whole lot of female athletes in any sport who have been happy with their female coaches."

-"I have a son and daughter, both playing collegiate wp d1. feedback from my laughter and also her friends as I posed the above question: 'we would not play for a female coach, period.' interesting, especially when you would think the ladies would stick up for one another, but her assessment is that the female coaches:
+"I have a son and daughter, both playing collegiate wp d1. feedback from my laughter and also her friends as I posed the above question: 'we would not play for a female coach, period.

-4. always focused on proving that they can do what men do
+always focused on proving that they can do what men can do

 Before World War II it was believed by many males and females alike, that females couldn't do labor intensive jobs, and why couldn't they do them because they were too emotional , too moody, and if things didn't go their way they would cry or have temper tantrums.
 Oh yea we can't forget, "They are not strong enough either physically or mentally to do these kinds of jobs."